Joe MarkunasPartner Partner

 Bridging the Gap between Investors and Science-based Clients

 Joe works with life science, bio-tech and healthcare clients, their founders and inventors to distill and tell their story through business eyes, bridging the gap between science and finance.
 He translates the innovative technology into functioning business models so that investors can grasp how the offering can be commercialized and operationalized for an ample return on their investment.
 His 30 years of hands-on business and financial experience coupled with his strong communication skills ensures that life-enhancing, disruptive technologies are brought to market that otherwise might end up on the shelf.
+Joe is also at present a board director for Monument Impact, whose mission is to actively engage residents in training and tools that promote economic self-sufficiency, health and safety, civic engagement, community connections, and lifelong learning.

 Joe has always displayed an entrepreneurial spirit.
 Raised on Chicago’s South Side by a loving mother and a fireman father who was also an entrepreneur on the side he is the product of Catholic education where Joe learned early a strong work ethic and the value of a dollar and the pride one feels from giving back to the community.